amenihsini/Book-store-inventory-and-sales-manager/README.md

 ### Project Description
-The considered project aims to enhance the operational efficiency of a Small Business (SB) through the development of an advanced Inventory Management and Sales Reporting System.
+The considered project aims to enhance the operational efficiency of a Small Business through the development of an advanced Inventory Management and Sales Reporting System.
 This multifaceted system is meticulously designed to address two crucial aspects: the seamless management of the SB's inventory and the generation of insightful sales reports.

 ### Key Features
 **Product Management:**